tuffing/adventofcode2018/README.md

 ###neat tricks i found / saw people doing
 First time most solutions were similar to mine.
 Essentially treating this problem the same way you match parenthesis - using a stack and looping through the text only once.
 There were some people who used stirng replace over and over but that appears to be significantly slower than this approach

+Also string.ascii_lowercase is a short cut for the alphabet